-We visited the Cuyo Past Museum and watched valuable objects that give testimony of the life of the inhabitants of Mendoza, San Juan and La Rioja in the XIX century.
+A real window into the past in the region of Cuyo.
+We observed valuable objects that give tetimony of the inhabitants of Mendoza, San Juan and La Rioja in the XIX century.

 When visiting Mendoza, we recommend a visit to the Cuyo Past Museum to learn about the roots of the peoples dwelling in these Argentinian latitudes.